Projects

 The Project

 Public benefits administrators may use account creation, authentication systems, or digital identity proofing to understand who users are, secure systems, and protect private data.
 However, these processes can pose undue barriers to people accessing benefits.
-This project aims to provide administrators with first-hand experiences of members of the public who use digital identity systems as they apply for and access public benefits.
+This project aimed to provide administrators with first-hand experiences of members of the public who use digital identity systems as they apply for and access public benefits.

 The Outcome